 In addition to speaking with switchboards and admins to gather information, doing extensive pre-call research is invaluable to successful cold calling.

 The modern buyer is contacted more than ever through a variety of channels.
 It has never been more of a challenge for prospectors to break through vendor noise and grab the attention of the prospect.
 The most effective way to do this is to show your prospect that you’ve done your homework on them or their company before reaching out by cold calling.

 After differentiating yourself with pre-call research, the next step is to have a conversation with your prospects and secure commitment to a next action.
 However, you will rarely achieve this by pitching your product/service to your prospect.
 Instead, bring up a challenge that peers within a similar demographic might share.

 Executives are curious about what challenges their peers are facing and how they have solved those challenges.
 By referencing these challenges with potential customers, you will be viewed as a subject matter expert and secure commitment.

 Over 100,000 sales calls demonstrated that prospects object on a cold call for one of the following three reasons.

 Not Listening: The prospect simply was not listening and not engaged with you.
-They were distracted the entire time you were speaking to them and give an objection to make it seem like they were actually listening to you.
+They were distracted the entire time you were speaking to them and gave an objection to make it seem like they were actually listening to you.

-Don’t Understand: They are listening to you and perhaps asked some questions; however, they do not understand fully with what you’re trying to convey to them, and as a result, give an objection.
+Don’t Understand: They are listening to you and perhaps asked some questions; however, they do not understand fully what you’re trying to convey to them, and as a result, give an objection.

-Sellers who are able to quickly identify which category a prospects objection falls into on a cold call and react appropriately, have a higher chance of success.
+Sellers who are able to quickly identify which category a prospect's objection falls into on a cold call and react appropriately have a higher chance of success.